-- Family Music Time: FREE every Saturday at 10:15 AM
+Family Music Time: FREE every Saturday at 10:15 AM

-Dog Tale Time: FREE every Saturday, 2:00 PM – 3:30 PM, intended children from kindergarten to sixth grade to build skills by reading to trained dogs in fun, short one-on-one sessions.
+Dog Tale Time: FREE every Saturday, 2:00 PM – 3:30 PM | Children from kindergarten to sixth grade to build skills by reading to trained dogs.
 Dogs and handlers come courtesy of PAAWS (Project Canine and Pet Partner teams).
 Pre-register starting one week in advance.

 Family Fun!: FREE every Sunday at 2:30 PM